DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 But...

-"I undersdtand...
+"I understand...
 To be honest with you, I'm just not used to it.
 Actually, I'm also not used to talk about it."

 "What?"